patrickbucher/sicp/diary.md

 Building the permutations was harder than I thought, but I'm almost there…

+I re-discovered the `accumulate` procedure from chapter 2.
+It behaves almost like `map`, but appends all results to the same data structure.
+This allowed me to finish the permutation procedure.

+I also implemented a `pipeline` procedure, which applies a series of procedures to a value.

+With all those things combined, I was able to compute all the possible outcomes of the functions being run in different orders.

+This exercise was quite enlightening—but only because I solved it programmatically.

 # 2023-02-24 (Fr)

 Having read most of the section about _Propagation of Constraints_ yesterday, I